Skip to Main Content

 Comparison shopping is key when you’re looking for the best three-month CD rates.
 There are multiple types of CDs, including bump-up, step-up and liquid CDs.
 But the top three-month CD rates are usually found with traditional CDs.

-Check out the best three-month CDs offered by banks and credit unions and weigh the pros and cons of going with a short-term certificate of deposit over an account that’s more liquid.
+Check out the best three-month CDs offered by banks and credit unions and weigh the pros and cons of going with a short-term CD over an account that’s more liquid.
 Don’t forget to crunch the numbers and calculate how much interest you could earn by the end of your term.

 Annual percentage yields (APYs) on CDs can vary greatly among banks, so it pays to shop around on a site such as Bankrate for a CD with the highest yield.
 Often, online-only banks and some credit unions pay considerably higher rates than large brick-and-mortar banks.

 A benefit of a three-month CD is it only ties up your money for a relatively short period of time, yet a drawback is you’ll often find higher rates from longer-term CDs.
-For instance, it’s easy to find one-year CDs that pay better yields than many three-month CDs.
+Currently, some shorter-term CDs are earning higher APYs than longer-term CDs, although that hasn’t always been the case.

 Other factors to consider when choosing a three-month CD include minimum deposit requirements as well as what the penalty is for early withdrawals.